-h) Throughout their particular review period, center and agency level, users canchange only their status on forwarding/rejected.
+h) Throughout their particular review period, center and agency level, the original authorized RID author can only change their status on forwarding/rejected.
 Coordination between center and agency activities is procedural on the one-week increments (email/phone).
-After the review period, center and agency approvals/rejection are “locked in”, and they must call the overall RID coordinator to make any changes in submission approval after that.
+After the review period, center and agency approvals/rejection are “locked in”, and they must ask the overall CCSDS RID coordinator to make any changes in submission approval after that.

-i) Immediately after the Agency Submission Review is complete, the Overall RID coordinator goes over the RIDs from all agencies and “other”. useruser performs a similar function (approved/disapprove, not reviewed).
-Procedurally, if the user gets something from “other” that has not been approved for submission by an agency but looks like it should have, the user will contact the agency lead.
+i) Immediately after the Agency Submission Review is complete, the CCSDS RID coordinator reviews the RIDs from all agencies and “other”.
+The CCSDS RID Coordinator has the responsibility of reviewing and resolving RIDs in coordination with the rest of the CCSDS WG.
+The CCSDS RID Coordinator performs a similar function (approved/disapprove, not reviewed).
+Procedurally, if the CCSDS RID Coordinator gets something from “other” that has not been approved for submission by an agency but looks like it should have, the Coordinator will contact the agency lead.

-Observer agencies submit directly to the CCSDS Coordinator.
+Observer agencies submit directly to the CCSDS RID Coordinator after agency level concurrence.

 Associates submit to the agency review coordinator with which they are associated.

-Associates that are NASA contractors may be best handled as NASA center authors.
-We need guidelines to explain to the rid writer how to figure out his “chain of command” for RID reviews.
+Associates that are contractors at NASA centers should be handled as NASA center authors.
+We need guidelines to explain to the RID writer how to figure out his “chain of command” for RID reviews.
 These guidelines should probably happen when they submit their info for their profile, which they can update at any time (from one review to the next)

 Liaisons and “Others” submit to the Secretariat.